-• What resources are needed to begin certain activities?
+1. What resources are needed to begin certain activities?

-•When would the resource be available?
-Where is the resource located? • What resources will take the most time to secure? • What are the costs associated with the resources? • Do you need certain resources to move beyond a step in your process?
+2. When would each resource be available?
+Where are the resources located?

+3. What resources will take the most time to secure?

+4. What are the costs associated with the resources?

+5. Do you need certain resources to move beyond a step in your process?
 If you lack the resource, will certain activities grind to a halt?
 Which resources are "must haves" and "nice to haves" for the innovation?